JanHerca/urantiapedia/output/wikijs/en/article/Gaetan_Charland/We_All_Have_What_It_Takes_To_Live_According_to_the_Will_of_God.md

 > _1._ ***Adjuster attunement***. _The spiritiring mind nears the Adjuster presence proportional to circle attainment._
 > _2._ **Soul evolution**. _The emergence of the morontia soul indicates the extent and depth of circle mastery._
 > _3._ **Personality reality**. _The degree of selfhood reality is directly determined by circle conquest.
-Persons become more real as they ascend from the seventh to the first level of mortal existence._ [[UB 110:6.8-10](/en/The_Urantia_Book/110#p6_8)]
+Persons become more real as they ascend from the seventh to the first level of mortal existence._ <a id="a147_205"></a>[[UB 110:6.8-10](/en/The_Urantia_Book/110#p6_8)]

 We are told again in the following excerpt the importance to put into action our desires and our decisions to live according to the will of God who is manifested in the Mystery Monitor guiding influence.

 > _The motivation of faith makes experiential the full realization of man's sonship with God, but action, completion of decisions, is essential to the evolutionary attainment of consciousness of progressive kinship with the cosmic actuality of the Supreme Being.
 Faith transmutes potentials to actuals in the spiritual world, but potentials become actuals in the finite realms of the Supreme only by and through the realization of choice-experience.
 But choosing to do the will of God joins spiritual faith to material decisions in personality action and thus supplies a divine and spiritual fulcrum for the more effective functioning of the human and material leverage of God-bunger.
-Such a wise co-ordination of material and spiritual forces greatly augments both cosmic realization of the Supreme and morontia comprehension of the Paradise Deities._ [[UB 110:6.17](/en/The_Urantia_Book/110#p6_17)]
+Such a wise co-ordination of material and spiritual forces greatly augments both cosmic realization of the Supreme and morontia comprehension of the Paradise Deities._ <a id="a151_853"></a>[[UB 110:6.17](/en/The_Urantia_Book/110#p6_17)]

 ## 10. The Final Destiny